 The VA Community Provider Toolkit site features key tools to support the mental health services you provide to Veterans.
 You can find information on connecting with VA, understanding military culture and experience, as well as tools for working with a variety of mental health conditions.

 The VA is a large health care system with many different kinds of health care providers and services.
-For student Veterans who are ambivalent about seeking care at the VA, this 30 minute course provides an overview of services at the VA.
+For student Veterans who are ambivalent about seeking care at the VA, this 4 minute video shows a Veteran visiting a VA Medical Center for the first time.

-The VA offers many services and programs for returning Veterans.
-A list of services and a VA program locator can be found here:
+The VA offer many services and programs for returning Veterans with PTSD.
+A list of services and a VA Program locator can be found here:

 The VA provides two evidence-based treatments for PTSD: Cognitive Processing Therapy and Prolonged Exposure.
 For more information on treatments for PTSD, including a handout for Veterans, visit the National Center for PTSD website.
 The VA/DoD Clinical Practice Guidelines provides a comprehensive review of PTSD treatments.